michaelmarty/UniDec/readme.md

 Added in automated testing, document building, and publishing with the help of Codex.

-As part of the automated builds, there should be an actual up-to-date Mac version!
+As part of the automated builds, there should be an actual up-to-date Mac version for people willing to install it on Python!
 Thanks to Xavier who kept building it for me over the years.

 CD-MS modes will now use truncated file names.
 Too many people were hitting path length issues with the full file names.
 So, it will now be just conf.dat rather than [filename]_conf.dat.
 May decide to migrate the other windows to this.
 Let me know what you think.